metaopt/torchopt/README.md

 #### OOP API  <!-- omit in toc -->

-TorchOpt also offer an OOP API, users need to inherit from the class `torchopt.nn.ZeroOrderGradientModule` to construct the network as an `nn.Module` following a classical PyTorch style.
+TorchOpt also offers an OOP API, which users need to inherit from the class `torchopt.nn.ZeroOrderGradientModule` to construct the network as an `nn.Module` following a classical PyTorch style.
 Users need to define the forward process zero-order gradient procedures `forward()` and a noise sampling function `sample()`.

 ```python